Kathy626/UdacityCpp_Snake-Game/README.md

 ## Code Criterion
 1. Loops, Function and I&O

 #1.1 (Task 1)
   Spec: The project demonstrates an understanding of C++ functions and control structures
-  ---> Snake::askGrowingSpeed() this function
+  ---> Snake::askGrowingSpeed() this function, which called in game::run

 #1.3 (Task 2)
   The project accepts user input and processes the input.
-  ---> Snake::askGrowingSpeed ask user decide their snake growing speed
+  ---> Snake::askGrowingSpeed ask user enter their snake growing speed, and this speed to growing snake during the game

 2. OOP

 #2.1 (Task 3)
   The project uses Object Oriented Programming techniques.
   ---> refatored Snake, Game these two classes for OOP